Knoblauchpilze/go-game/README.md

 A `Makefile` allows to easily compile and execute the application.
 The logic is created in the `main.go` file and can be extended with additional packages (e.g. by adding a subfolder).
 The `.gitignore` file allows to not take into consideration the build result.

 By default the `Makefile` contains a `install` target which will copy the result of the compilation to be accessible for the whole repo in the [bin](bin) folder.

+## configs

+The [configs](configs) folder defines the template for configurations, and their actual implementation used by executables.
+Part of the content of this folder is automatically generated from targets in `Makefile`s from applications.
+See more details in the dedicated[](#configuration-files) section for executables.

 # Existing packages